DriveVGGT: Calibration-Constrained Visual Geometry Transformers for Multi-Camera Autonomous Driving: Experiments

 \subsection{Implementation Details}

 For models' inputs, we decrease the initial image resolution of nuScenes from 1600x900 to 518x280, and implement the same changes to images' intrinsics during ground truth generation.
 Then, like VGGT, we propose scale normalization to the depth map, camera poses to keep the scale consistent, while we additionally use the scale for training.
-We train all models on 8 NVIDIA H200 GPUs and test them on 1 NVIDIA H200 GPU.
 As to the training process, initially, we randomly input 3-10 frame multi-camera images (18-60 images) from scenes for 20 epochs.
 Each epoch trains 1000 times with 2e-4 learning rate.
 Then we freeze the aggregator and fine-tune for another 5 epochs with 1e-5 learning rate.
-For fair comparisons, we train other models with the same method.
+For fair comparisons, we train other models under the same way.